openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The *objectReference* refers to class or interface in the first two cases, and thus allows handling static members.
-The last case refers to an instance variable of class or interface type, unless the expression within *potentiallyNullishExpression* is evaluated to ``undefined``.
+The last case refers to an instance variable of class or interface type unless the expression within *potentiallyNullishExpression* is evaluated to ``undefined``.

-The *arguments* refers to a list of arguments of a call.
+The *arguments* refers to the list of arguments of a call.
 The last argument can be prefixed by the spread operator '``...``'.

 .. index::